 MEAGHAN DELAHUNT is a novelist and short story writer.
 Her work has been widely translated and anthologised.
 In 1997 she won the Flamingo/HQ National Short Story Prize in Australia.
 Awards for her novels In the Blue House (Bloomsbury, 2001), The Red Book (Granta, 2008) and To the Island (Granta, 2011) include a regional Commonwealth Prize, a Saltire Award and a nomination for the Orange Prize.
 Her short story collection Greta Garbo’s Feet & Other Stories (Word Power Women, 2015) was longlisted for the Edgehill Short Story Prize 2016.
 Her latest novel is The Night-Side of the Country (UWAP, 2020)

-Meaghan Delahunt’s new novel available from March, 2020 at:
+Meaghan Delahunt’s latest novel available at: